Travel marketing technology: Personalization meets contactless

 Checking out contactless payments

-As explored in a recent AirPlus blog post on travel payment, it is worth emphasizing that another important form of travel tech is the ability to accept contactless payments.
+As explored in a previous AirPlus blog post on travel payment, it is worth emphasizing that another important form of travel tech is the ability to accept contactless payments.
 This started as a convenience, but it has emerged as a key part of tourism marketing in the wake of the coronavirus pandemic.

 Recent surveys [6] have found that contactless check-in and a touchless journey can help guests feel more comfortable staying in a hotel, with 35% of consumers asking for contactless payment options.